 The Artworks complex was established in 1991 and serves as an arts and cultural centre.
-Guided by the Waiheke Community Arts and Culture Needs Assessment, we will support the future development of Artworks as an arts and cultural precinct, including advocating for an upgrade of the entire complex, as plans and resources develop.
+Guided by the Waiheke Community Arts and Culture Needs Assessment, we will support development of Artworks as an arts and cultural precinct, including advocating for an upgrade of the entire complex, as plans and resources develop.

-- the increasing cost of maintaining and renewing our track network and community facilities - impacts of climate change on our community assets - limited regional budget to support significant projects such as a community swimming pool - understanding the changing needs of our community.
+- the increasing cost of maintaining and renewing our track network and community facilities - impacts of climate change on our community assets - limited regional budget to support significant projects such as a community swimming pool Understanding the changing needs of our community.

-- existing sports and recreation facilities provide spaces for people to be active and to promote health and wellbeing - our parks and open space strategies are aligned with Waiheke's identity and the wishes of locals and visitors alike - our sports and recreation facilities are transitioned to net zero emission facilities in line with the Waiheke Local Climate Action Plan.
+- continue to develop our sports and recreation facilities to keep people healthy and active - our parks and open space strategies are aligned with Waiheke's identity and the wishes of locals and visitors alike - work to transition sports and recreation facilities to net zero emission facilities in line with the Waiheke Local Climate Action Plan.

-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Improve the open space network on the island Progress recommended actions within the Waiheke Local Parks Management Plan and the Rangihoua Reserve and Onetangi Sports Park Reserve Management Plan once adopted Implement the Tawaipareira Reserve and Little Oneroa Reserve Concept Plans Maintain the Waiheke walking track network and investigate retreat or re- routing where ongoing issues are likely Support suitable future provision of equestrian access and facilities Explore opportunities to develop new pathways, tracks and cycleways in accordance with the Waiheke Pathways Plan and in conjunction with the Waiheke 10-year Transport Plan
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Improve the open space network on the island Progress recommended actions within the Waiheke Local Parks Management Plan and the Rangihoua Reserve and Onetangi Sports Park Reserve Management Plan once adopted Implement the Tawaipareira Reserve and Little Oneroa Reserve Concept Plans Maintain the Waiheke walking track network and investigate retreat or re- routing where ongoing issues are likely Explore opportunities to develop new pathways, tracks and cycleways in accordance with the Waiheke Pathways Plan and in conjunction with the Waiheke 10-year Transport Plan Improve our community's wellbeing by providing quality arts, recreational Continue to support local organisations with the development of a community swimming pool and consider consulting our community on a targeted rate if required and community facilities Replace the Rakino Community Hall following storm damage

-Improve our community's wellbeing by providing quality arts, recreational and community facilities Continue to support local organisations with the development of a community swimming pool and consider consulting our community on a targeted rate if required X Upgrade community halls and facilities in line with the Waiheke Local Climate Action Plan and lighting with Dark Sky criteria Replace the Rakino Community Hall following storm damage Develop a strategy to improve recreational boating related infrastructure and facilities Implement the Waiheke Be Accessible Plan as resources become available to ensure facilities are accessible to all Embrace Waiheke's rich Māori identity and cultural history Invest in and support local place-based initiatives that celebrate Māori identity and culture including: Te Kete Rukuruku (naming and dual naming of Parks), and Implementation of Te Aranga Design principles in park, playground, and green space upgrades Recognise the Māori world view - te ao Māori - in all programmed work Create connection to place and heritage through the installation of historical and cultural markers in our open spaces
+Develop a strategy to improve recreational boating related infrastructure and facilities Implement the Waiheke Be Accessible Plan as resources become available to ensure facilities are accessible to all Embrace Waiheke's rich Māori identity and cultural history Invest in and support local place-based initiatives that celebrate Māori identity and culture including: • Te Kete Rukuruku (naming and dual naming of Parks), and • Implementation of Te Aranga Design principles in park, playground, and green space upgrades.
+Recognise the Māori world view - te ao Māori - in all programmed work Create connection to place and heritage through the installation of historical and cultural markers in our open spaces